View Javadoc

 514 /**

-515 * Gets the distance threshold.
+515 * Computes the Levenshtein distance between two Strings.

 516 *